 Composing with Vertical Lines

-If you are doing forest photography or architecture photography, you can use vertical lines in the composition scene.
-In the case of the forest, you will have vertical lines in the form of trees.
+If you are photographing forests or architecture, you can use vertical lines in your composition.
+In a forest, vertical lines often take the form of trees.

 10. Rule of Diagonals